No information is available for this performance.

 Hailed as “British dance’s true iconoclast”, Michael Clark is a defining cultural figure who MCA is bringing to Chicago for the first time.

-To mark Taiko Legacy’s 11th anniversary, MCA Stage presents: Taiko Legacy 11.
+To mark Taiko Legacy’s 11th anniversary, MCA Stage presents Taiko Legacy 11, a perennial family favorite at MCA Stage.

 The gifted Portland-based composer and performer Holcombe Waller creates beautiful works with themes of intimacy and the search for spiritual meaning.